Danfraga33/Auto_QR_Scanner/README.md

 #### To Do

 - Save campaign to DB
+- Move Create Customer Fn to actions
+- Change Date type on Campaign(Date field) to Date
 - Make campaign creation work.
 - Transition to Shadcn
 - Make auth section (Middleware)